kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/01-getting-started.md

+---
+description: To get started working with AI ways of working, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.
+---

 # 1. Getting Started

 To get started working with AI ways of working, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.